-Additional Safety Precautions Do not let a child wear a seat belt across the neck.
-This could result in serious neck injuries during a crash.

-Do not let a child put the shoulder part of a seat belt behind the back or under the arm.
+- Do not let a child wear a seat belt across the neck.
+This could result in serious neck injuries during a crash. - Do not let a child put the shoulder part of a seat belt behind the back or under the arm.
 This could cause very serious injuries during a crash.
-It also increases the chance that the child will slide under the belt in a crash and be injured.

-Two children should never use the same seat belt.
+It also increases the chance that the child will slide under the belt in a crash and be injured. - Two children should never use the same seat belt.
 If they do, they could be very seriously injured in a crash.

-Do not put any accessories on a seat belt.
+• Do not put any accessories on a seat belt.
 Devices intended to improve a child's comfort or reposition the shoulder part of a seat belt can make the belt less effective and increase the chance of serious injury in a crash.

 Your vehicle's exhaust contains carbon monoxide gas.
-You should have no problem with carbon monoxide entering the vehicle in normal driving if you maintain your vehicle properly.
+Carbon monoxide should not enter the vehicle in normal driving if you maintain your vehicle properly and follow the information on this page.